-JP Morgan, a multinational investment bank, organized a 36-hour hackathon called the Quant Challenge- another of the many excellent hackathon examples- for undergraduate students of IIT where they wanted to find a solution to the daily problems, their quantitative research and data analytics teams were facing, by using machine learning and derivative modeling.
-They formulated the problem statement by emphasizing on their current state, detailed context and supporting data, where they were struggling, and the expected outcome.
+JP Morgan, a multinational investment bank, organized a 36-hour hackathon called the Quant Challenge for undergraduate students of IIT where they wanted to find a solution to the daily problems, their quantitative research and data analytics teams were facing, by using machine learning and derivative modeling.
+They formulated the problem statement by emphasizing on their current state and laid out a detailed context with supporting data.

 Successful hackathons are often a meeting point of outstanding marketing efforts, remarkable operational efficiency, and execution.
 The planning is indispensable to its success.

-To make any event large-scale, one needs to build anticipation through marketing efforts.
+To make any event remarkable, one needs to build anticipation through marketing efforts.
 Hackathons are no different.
 Many organizations often encounter a challenge while attracting the right kind of participation for the hackathon, something that can be achieved through marketing campaigns.
-In fact, marketing just doesn’t help a hackathon get awareness and participation to start with, it also ensures to leave a lasting impression of the event through followup email campaigns thanking participants who found success, asking for feedback, and subscription for the company’s event calendar.
+In fact, marketing just doesn’t help a hackathon get awareness and participation to start with, it also leaves a lasting impression of the event through followup email campaigns thanking participants who found success, asking for feedback, and subscription for the company’s event calendar.

 Make sure to keep your marketing in the loop about all important aspects of the event, like who, what, how, where, when, and the prizes to be won.
 Most tech enthusiasts have one motive or another to participate in a hackathon, make sure you make it worth their while by focusing on advertising the rewards, which could be fame, a job, an internship, a fixed sum of money, goodies, networking, or anything else that your hackathon is promising its winners.

-However, more and more organizations are leaning towards organizing hackathons online due to the flexibility they offer to both the organizers as well as participants.
-Organizers save a lot of logistical costs, it becomes easier to increase the scale of the event, and participants can work from their comfort zones.
+However, more and more organizations are leaning towards organizing virtual hackathons due to the flexibility they offer to both the organizers as well as participants.
+Virtual hackathons ease logistical costs, it becomes easier to increase the scale of the event, and participants can work from their comfort zones.